python/devguide/developer-workflow/psrt.rst

 as collaborators as necessary to the GHSA to develop the patch and to review the patch if the expertise for patch development or review aren't available within PSRT.
-Coordinators are not necessarily responsible with developing patches themselves: only with seeing that a patch is developed in a timely fashion by involving experts as necessary.
+Coordinators are not necessarily responsible for developing patches themselves: only with seeing that a patch is developed in a timely fashion by involving experts as necessary.

 Once the patch has been approved